 In Spain time is not important – they siesta in the afternoon, eat late into the evening and party all night.
 When I visited for six weeks in April I never did get to grips with their timings, but I guess that’s the point, there are none.

-Spending six weeks travelling in Spain has been one of the highlights of my life, here’s my shortlist of place you should visit if you get the chance…
+Spending six weeks travelling in Spain has been one of the highlights of my life, here’s my shortlist of the 12 most beautiful places in Spain you should visit if you get the chance…

 1. San Sebastian